richtier/alexa-browser-client/README.md

 ```

 If the default folder structure does not suit your needs you can [customize the wakeword detector](#wakeword).

+You must have [redis])https://redis.io/) running too, as Django Channels relies on redis.

 ### Routing and urls
 Add `url(r'^', include('alexa_browser_client.config.urls')),` to `urls.py` `url_patterns`.